craig-m/mpcontainer/linode/README.md

 linode-cli configure
 ```

-Note: you do NOT want to publish this image after logging into your Linode account :)
+Note: you do NOT want to publish this image, especially after logging into your Linode account :)

-From here we can create infra and deploy MPContainer onto it.
+From here we can create infrastructure and deploy MPContainer onto it.

 ---